zama-ai/concrete/docs/howto/debug.md

 #### mlir.txt

-This file contains information about the MLIR of the function you compiled using the inputset you provided.
+This file contains information about the MLIR of the function which was compiled using the provided inputset.

 ```
 module {